 If the answer is yes, maybe you don’t need to ask the question because you don’t need to know the answer.
 Consider the question in the light of “nice to know” or “need to know.”
 If the answer will help you frame a solution that gets beneath the surface of the requirements and respond to the customer’s pain points and objectives – it’s worth knowing.

 2. Are you the incumbent?

 If the answer is yes, remember caution is the elder child of wisdom (according to Victor Hugo).
 The answer to the question may also tell your competitors something they need to know, so think twice before asking.
 Pose your question to give as little away as possible that relates to your incumbent advantage.
 If the answer is no, think of questions that, if you WERE the incumbent, you wouldn’t want someone else asking.
 And then ask those questions.

 3. Does the RFP contain mistakes or is it misleading?

 If your solution and pricing depend on volume estimates in the RFP, and you have reason to believe they are inaccurate, ask the question.
 If the formatting and response directions are unclear, ask the question.
 If you find a mistake in the requirements, ASK THE QUESTION!

 In a competitive situation, knowledge is an advantage and asking questions is a strategy.
 Evaluate your need to know and ask questions that help you develop a compelling solution and price to win.
+If you ask smart questions, you’ll get the answers you need to help you win.
 Bottom line: if the answer is not essential, don’t ask the question.